 The option called “SQL Query” allows to add a menu to ordering screens with a dynamic list of options.
 If you intend to use this type of field, then the queries must be predefined during setup.

-In the <application-path>/WEB-INF/classes directory, find file “transoft_opticash_custom_QueryString.properties”.
+In the <application-path>/WEB-INF/classes directory, find the file “transoft_opticash_custom_QueryString.properties”.
 If it does not already exist, create it as a blank text file.
 This will be known as the “custom query file”.

 Open the custom query file with a text editor.
-Enter the queries on separate rows in the following format: <reference>=<SQL query> where 'reference' is what user will type on System > Order Settings > Custom Field Definitions page and 'SQL query' determines what options will be displayed when placing order.
+Enter the queries on separate rows in the following format: <reference>=<SQL query> where 'reference' is what the user will type on System > Order Settings > Custom Field Definitions page and 'SQL query' determines what options will be displayed when placing an order.

 Example: CustomField.Depot_id=?select dept1_id from cashpnt where cashp_id \= '\:cashp_id\:';

 Notice the segment '\:cashp_id\:' in the above example.
-This is a dynamic parameter being passed into the query at time of opening an order creation screen.
+This is a dynamic parameter being passed into the query at the time of opening an order creation screen.
 You may use the following parameters: